 Older systems that don’t meet the SEER requirements are perfectly fine to continue functioning, but you’re going to have to understand that more energy will be used and wasted.
 The older your system and the lower the SEER rating, the more electrical input is going to be needed to get the cooling output you want.

 SEER requirements are going to vary depending on where you live.
 A state such as Florida is going to have a higher SEER requirement than a state such as Massachusetts.
 This is because the unit is going to be running that much more and will be using far more of its power to get to the needed temperature.

 Ranges of SEERs

 It’s true that when you have two units, the unit that has a higher SEER rating is also going to have a higher price tag.
 The energy efficiency gains that you get are going to be offset in the short term due to the higher price you are paying upfront.
 As time goes by, this is more than going to balance itself out and you’ll find that the savings you get over the years will outweigh that higher price tag you paid.

-The SEER ratings are commonly seen to be around 15 but ratings now for some of the most energy efficiency units can exceed 20 now.
+The SEER ratings are commonly seen to be around 15 but ratings now for some of the most energy-efficient units can exceed 20 now.
 A perfect example of the savings you can get comes from several studies out there that have found a SEER rating increase of around four rating points reduces energy consumption by as much as 30%.
 This can help you save more than $300 in energy bills annually.

-The SEER rating is something you certainly want to focus in on as a consumer shopping for a new AC Jacksonville.
-The units that have higher SEER ratings may cost more up front but will give you energy efficiency gains as the years go by.
+The SEER rating is something you certainly want to focus on as a consumer shopping for a new AC in Jacksonville.
+The units that have higher SEER ratings may cost more upfront but will give you energy efficiency gains as the years go by.
 Our team of professionals can work with you to help determine the optimal energy efficiency balance to find that ideal SEER rating for you.